 |Duration:||The duration of the entire visit is about 1 hour|

 About the Aapravasi Ghat

-This historical site is a symbol of Mauritian identity since the ancestors of more than 70% of today’s local population arrived on the island through this immigration depot.
+This impressive historical site is a symbol of Mauritian identity since the ancestors of more than 70% of today’s local population arrived on the island through this immigration depot.
 The depot was created to receive indentured laborers coming to work in the sugar plantations during the early post-slavery years of 1834-1920.

 The Indentureship involved a mass migration of workers from India, China, Africa and South East Asia to work in colonies.
-Mauritius was the first country which had successfully recoursed indentured labour.
+Mauritius was the first country which had successfully recruited indentured labour.
 Other British, French and Dutch colonies then adopted the system.

 The buildings of Aapravasi Ghat are among the earliest explicit manifestations of what would become a global economic system.
 It represents not only the development of the modern system of contractual labour, but also the memories, traditions and values that these men, women and children carried with them when they left their countries of origin, to work in foreign lands.

-There are displays of artifacts such as pipes, phials and medicine bottles (from the hospital on the site), leftover gin & rum bottles (probably drank by British officers) and other remains found during archaeological excavations at the Aapravasi Ghat.
+There are displays of artefacts such as pipes, phials and medicine bottles (from the hospital on the site), leftover gin & rum bottles (probably drunk by British officers) and other remains found during archaeological excavations at the Aapravasi Ghat.
 You may also view a replica of the ship, similar to the one that the contracted workers had to endure.

 - The site is closed on Sundays and Public Holidays